-Given a task description and repo path, returns the minimal set of files to read, utilities to reuse, downstream callers at risk, and an overall risk level.
+Given a task description and project path, returns the minimum files to read, utilities to reuse, and the callers that are most likely to break.

 DESCRIPTION